Our Leaders

 Chief Financial Officer

-Ms. Aralu is a CPA with over 15+ years of Accounting, Finance, and Management expertise.
-Analytical and hands-on with a robust history of delivering innovative solutions, developing efficient processes, and incorporating creative leadership skills to achieve business objectives.
-Committed to building relationships to assure financial systems reinforce company goals and initiatives.
+Chinelo Aralu is a Certified Public Accountant with more than 15 years of Accounting, Finance and Management expertise.
+Analytical and hands-on with a robust history of delivering innovative solutions, she is known for developing efficient processes and incorporating creative leadership skills to achieve business objectives.

 Kendace Culbreth